 IT’S NEVER A ONE OR THE OTHER SITUATION

 I believe that you job, meaning your source of income, isn’t supposed to be absolutely a separate entity from your dreams.
 Of course, we all do have that astounding dream career, the end goal you imagine your life to be in terms of work.
 But that shouldn't necessarily be independent of your day job.

 The reality is, we cannot let go of our current jobs, because it is what pays the bills.
 But another reality, at least for me, is that we can never really not follow our dreams.
 The drive and desire will be too overarching to ignore, especially for people our age.
 Or age range.

-I do believe that if you do your part to work hard and hard enough, and trust the rest to the universe, chances will somehow lead you to your dream.
+I do believe that if you do your part to work hard and hard enough, and trust the rest to the universe, or that higher, greater being, then chances will somehow lead you to your dream.
 Don't take your day job as a burdensome task, or work that you're forced to do.
 Think of it as a tool, a means or a stepping stone towards this dream.
 Try this shift in perspective.

 YOU DON’T QUIT A JOB IF IT’S DOING YOU GOOD

 Why get the job in the first place if it isn’t your interest?
 In one way or another, I believe that the day jobs we applied for and have chosen are at least a percentage interesting to us.
 That said, I think the only reason to quit a job is if you do not feel that you are growing, learning, or expanding your knowledge, horizons, and network; and if it has become too stressful or toxic that it’s become bad for your health.